22+

 • Server must be online and operational 24/7

-• Server staff is limited to one Server Administrator, one Co-Administrator and two IRC Operators.
-These limitations are negotiable in some cases
+• Server staff is limited to one Server Administrator, one Co-Administrator and

 • Server Administrator must have 24/7 access to the server configuration